 The VIII.
 Civil Senate of the Federal Court of Justice stayed the appeal proceedings and, in accordance with the obligation under Article 234 EC, referred to the Court of Justice of the European Communities for a preliminary ruling the question whether the provisions of Article 6(1), second sentence, and (2) of Directive 97/7/EC of the European Parliament and of the Council of 20 May 1997 on the protection of consumers in respect of distance contracts are to be interpreted as precluding national legislation under which the costs of sending the goods may be charged to the consumer even if he has cancelled the contract.

-The Senate assumed - as did the Court of Appeal - that a claim by the buyer for reimbursement of the costs of sending the ordered goods does not exist under the provisions of German law.
-If the Distance Selling Directive were to be interpreted to the effect that the costs of sending the goods in the event of the cancellation of a distance selling transaction cannot be imposed on the buyer, the Senate would, however, be prompted to interpret the provision of § 312d (1) in conjunction with § 357 (1) sentence 1 and § 346 (1) of the German Civil Code - in conformity with the Directive - to the effect that sending costs paid by the buyer must be refunded after the cancellation of a distance selling transaction.
-Whether such an interpretation is required according to the content of the Distance Selling Directive - this is disputed in the literature - cannot be determined with sufficient certainty in the opinion of the Senate and is therefore reserved for the decision of the Court of Justice of the European Communities.
+The Senate – like the Court of Appeal – assumed that a buyer has no claim to reimbursement of the costs for sending ordered goods under German law.
+However, if the Distance Selling Directive were to be interpreted such that the costs of sending goods cannot be imposed on the buyer in the event of withdrawal from a distance contract, the Senate would be compelled to interpret the provisions of § 312d para.
+1 in conjunction with § 357 para.
+1 sentence 1 and § 346 para.
+1 BGB – in conformity with the directive – to mean that shipping costs paid by the buyer must be refunded after withdrawal from a distance contract.
+Whether such an interpretation is required by the content of the Distance Selling Directive – which is disputed in legal literature – cannot be determined with sufficient certainty by the Senate and is therefore reserved for the decision of the Court of Justice of the European Communities.

-Article 6 of the Distance Selling Directive reads:
+Article 6 of the Distance Selling Directive states:

-(1. The consumer may withdraw from any distance contract within a period of at least seven working days without giving any reason and without penalty.
-The only costs which may be imposed on the consumer as a result of exercising his right of withdrawal shall be the direct costs of returning the goods. ...
+(1) The consumer may withdraw from any distance contract within a period of at least seven working days without giving any reason and without incurring any penalty.
+The only costs that may be imposed on the consumer for exercising their right of withdrawal are the direct costs of returning the goods. …

-(Where the consumer exercises the right of withdrawal in accordance with this Article, the supplier shall reimburse the payments made by the consumer free of charge.
-The only costs that may be imposed on the consumer as a result of exercising his right of withdrawal shall be the direct costs of returning the goods.
-The refund shall be made as soon as possible and in any event within 30 days.
+(2) If the consumer exercises the right of withdrawal in accordance with this Article, the supplier shall reimburse the payments made by the consumer free of charge.
+The only costs that may be imposed on the consumer for exercising their right of withdrawal are the direct costs of returning the goods.
+Reimbursement must be made as soon as possible, and in any event, within 30 days.

 (c) 2008 Goldberg Attorneys at Law